ugate/repo/README.md

+📓 Common resources used by external repositories:

+1. 🔑 `Database` Vendor Installations

-> Contains various resources used by external repositories.
-See the corresponding directory for specific resource instructions.
+> See the corresponding directory for specific resource instructions